20/20 Vision Calculator

 Methodology

 This page converts the entered Snellen fraction into decimal acuity, MAR, and LogMAR using standard visual-acuity relationships.
-The driving and legal-blindness notes are broad reference markers only and are not a substitute for the current rules in a specific state or country.
+The driving and legal-blindness notes are broad reference markers only and are not a substitute for the rules in a specific state or country.

 It is best used as a notation-conversion and interpretation aid after an eye exam, not as a stand-alone eye-health assessment.
 Visual acuity is only one part of vision, and this page does not assess visual field, contrast sensitivity, ocular disease, or refraction.